 2. Select the Trigger category.

-3. From the dropdown list of blocks that appears, select Timer.
+3. From the dropdown list, select Timer.

 • Select the Timer block to configure it: